Fallenstedt/elixir-twitter-color-bot/README.md

 ![Example](examples/2.jpg)![Example](examples/3.jpg)![Example](examples/4.jpg)![Example](examples/5.jpg)

-An elixir bot that will consume a string, generate an image of random colors, and post it to twitter.
+An elixir bot that will generate an image of random colors, and post it to twitter.
 You can see the bot in action [here](https://twitter.com/elixirColorBot)

 ## Development